 The Smart Money is Buying Dental Practices Now!

-We had the best economy with the lowest unemployment OF ALL TIME prior to this virus.
-Most economists are confident that the stimulus package will result in several years of better-than-average growth in the US economy.
+The United States had the best economy it’s seen with the lowest unemployment OF ALL TIME prior to the 2020 Coronavirus Pandemic.
+Many economists predicted the stimulus package would result in several years of better-than-average growth in the US economy.

-practice owners will emerge from this pandemic better off than any associate dentist.
+As world economies return to normal, I believe long-standing dental practice owners will emerge from the pandemic better off than any associate dentist.

-The mandatory shutdowns have forced many businesses to rethink their current business models, as they have discovered that their employees working from home can be more efficient than the costs of renting large office space.
+The effects of the Coronavirus Pandemic forced businesses to rethink their business models, as many have discovered their employees working from home can be more efficient than the costs of renting large office space.
 Obviously, dentistry cannot be done remotely, but the shutdowns have triggered an event that many of us have been expecting for several years.

 The current average debt of dental graduates is now between $400K and $500K and they are fearful of going into more debt.

 The millennial mindset of these graduates is totally different than the boomer mindset.
 Boomers went into dentistry to own their own practices and be their own boss.
-Millennials generally are more interested in “quality of life issues,” translated as they do not necessarily want the responsibility of owning one’s practice, making the decisions that are required, and carrying the worries that come with ownership.
-Because of this, Corporate dentistry does not have a problem finding associate dentists.
+Investing in a dental practice can be a tough choice for many Millennials as they generally are more interested in “quality of life issues.”
+They do not necessarily want the responsibility of owning one’s practice, making the decisions that are required, and carrying the worries that come with ownership.
+Because of this, Corporate dentistry like DSOs have little problems finding associate dentists.

 The percentage of female graduates are now about 50%.
 My wife and daughter are both dentists, so this is not a negative comment on female dentists, but many female dentists rightfully put having a family above the perceived, all-encompassing stress of owning a practice.
 In 1983, females accounted for only 10% of the dental school class.
 Corporate dentistry did not exist, but those women dentists found a way to own practices and raise families.